yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

 * 1a.
 The given index is invalid.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.

 * 1b.
 The given remark is empty.
     * 1b1.
 TeachBook clears any existing remark of the student.

       Use case resumes at step 3.

-**Use case: UC10 - Find student**
+**Use case: UC10 - Find students by one or more keywords**

+MSS:

+1. User requests to find students by one or more keywords.
+2. TeachBook shows a list of students whose name contains at least one of the keywords.

+   Use case ends.

 **Use case: UC11 - View all students from the currently selected class**

-**Use case: UC12 - List students from a class**
+Precondition: There exists a currently selected class

 MSS:

-1. User <ins>select a class (UC??)<ins>.
-2. User requests to list students from the class.
+1. User requests to view all students from the currently selected class.
-3. TeachBook shows a list of students from the class.
+2. TeachBook shows a list of all students from the currently selected class.

    Use case ends.

-**Use case: UC13 - List students from all classes**
+**Use case: UC12 - View all students from a class**

 MSS:

+1. User requests to <ins>select a class (UC04)<ins>.
+2. User requests to <ins>view all students from the currently selected class (UC11)<ins>.

+   Use case ends.

+**Use case: UC13 - View students from all classes**

+MSS:

-1. User requests to list students from all classes.
+1. User requests to view students from all classes.
 2. TeachBook shows a list of students from all classes.

    Use case ends.

-**Use case: UC14 - List absent students from a class**
+**Use case: UC14 - View absent students from a class**

 MSS:

-1. User <ins>select a class (UC??)<ins>.
+1. User requests to <ins>select a class (UC04)<ins>.
-2. User requests to list absent students from the class.
+2. User requests to view absent students from the class.
 3. TeachBook shows a list of absent students from the class.

    Use case ends.

-**Use case: UC15 - List absent students from all classes**
+**Use case: UC15 - View absent students from all classes**

 MSS:

-1. User requests to <ins>list all classes (UC??)<ins>.
+1. User requests to <ins>view students from all classes (UC13)<ins>.
-2. User requests to list absent students from all classes.
+2. User requests to view absent students from all classes.
 3. TeachBook shows a list of absent students from all classes.

    Use case ends.

 **Use case: UC16 - Clear filter**

-**Use case: UC17 - Mark a student as present**
+Precondition: A filter is applied to the student list.

 MSS:

-1. User marks a student as present.
+1. User requests to clear the filter applied to the student list.
-2. TeachBook displays the student with his attendance marked.
+2. TeachBook shows the list of all students.

    Use case ends.

+**Use case: UC17 - Mark one or more students as present**

+MSS:

+1. User requests to mark one or more students as present.
+2. TeachBook shows the student(s) with their attendance marked.

+   Use case ends.

 Extensions:

 * 1a.
-Student does not exist.
+At least one of the specified students does not exist.
     * 1a1.
-TeachBook displays error.
+TeachBook shows an error message.

       Use case ends.

-**Use case: UC18 - Mark all present**
+**Use case: UC18 - Mark all students as present**

-**Use case: UC19 - Mark a student as absent**

 MSS:

-1. User marks a student as absent.
+1. User requests to mark all students as present.
-2. TeachBook displays the student with his attendance unmarked.
+2. TeachBook shows all students with their attendance marked.

    Use case ends.

+**Use case: UC19 - Mark one or more students as absent**

+MSS:

+1. User requests to mark one or more students as absent.
+2. TeachBook shows the student(s) with their attendance unmarked.

+   Use case ends.

 Extensions:

 * 1a.
-Student does not exist.
+At least one of the specified students does not exist.
     * 1a1.
-TeachBook displays error.
+TeachBook shows an error message.

       Use case ends.

-**Use case: UC20 - Mark all absent**
+**Use case: UC20 - Mark all students as absent**

+MSS:

+1. User requests to mark all students as absent.
+2. TeachBook shows all students with their attendance unmarked.

+   Use case ends.

 **Use case: UC21 - Set a grading system**